-Online safety is vitally important for children in this day and age.
-A good place to start is for Parents and Carers to have a conversation with children.
+Online safety is vitally important for children.
+A good place to start is for parents and carers to have a conversation with children.
 On this page, you will find some information about online safety, links to useful websites as well as advice for speaking with your child about online safety.

 - Explore sites and apps together

 - Talk about what might be OK for children of different ages.
 Ask your child what sites or apps they like.
 Write a list, and look at them together.